"Independent" Doesn't Have To Mean "Alone"

 You've been dabbling in music for years.
 You don’t have any delusions about getting rich or making it big—though that would definitely be cool.
 But it sure would be nice to get paid for a track, a lyric, a jingle, or even a ring tone for Heaven’s sake, every once in a great while.
-From online sales through retail giants like iTunes and Amazon, to selling self-produced music on DIY (and often free) websites offered up by services like Wix and WordPress, surely there’s a group of listeners somewhere who’d like your songs enough to part with, say, seventy-five cents or so from time to time, right?
+From online sales through retail giants like iTunes and Amazon, to selling self-produced music on DIY (and often free) websites offered up by services like Wix and WordPress, surely there’s a group of listeners somewhere who’d like your songs enough to part with, say, ninety-nine cents or so from time to time, right?
 With 3.5 billion Google searches made every single day, even if only one in every million of them clicked the “buy” button on your website, that’s respectable number!

 But alas… you posted your masterpiece on your website, then blasted your Facebook network and every contact list you have on all your devices and services asking them to check out your latest creation, and two weeks later you’ve had twenty two visits to your site, nine of them by you, a smiley face emoji text message from your best friend, and an “I love it!” from your mom.
 Sound familiar?

-There are no shortage of websites, Facebook pages, and the like where aspiring artists post their work, solicit feedback, get exposure, network, etc., so that's not the purpose of UTMA.
-What independent music makers need is information about marketing strategies that can help transform cash-strapped, part-time artists into people who generate at least some earnings doing something they love.
+There are no shortage of websites, Facebook pages, snaps, tweets, and on and on where aspiring artists post their work in the hope that someone--anyone--will listen and provide a little feedback.
+That's not the purpose of UTMA.
+What independent music makers need is information about marketing strategies that work - that can help transform cash-strapped, part-time artists into people who generate at least some modest earnings doing something they love.